Terron23/IS211_Assignments_Final/README.md

 <b>Note:</b> The rating field = averageRating if the selected item has an averageRating key in the api.
 If averaRating is missing from the api the maturityRating gets added instead.

 ## Application startup
-If running from the commandline use python app.py or python3.app.py<br />
+If running from the commandline use python app.py or python3 app.py<br />
 <b>Note</b>: In the event of an issue delete the db and restart the app

 ## PythonAnywhere
 I have encountered server overload issues.
 Most likely this will be fixed by refreshing your screen
-<b>Note:</b> There are slight difference between the master branch and what exists on pythonanywhere.
+<b>Note:</b> There are slight differences between the master branch and what exists on pythonanywhere.
 There is a slight change to the table schema and additional button added to the home page of the pythonanywhere code.
-To view the changes for the python anywhere code check the branch <b>pythonanywhere</b>
+To view the changes for the python anywhere code check out the branch <b>pythonanywhere</b>

 ## Mobile
 <b>Application is Mobile Friendly</b> :sunglasses: